decaporg/jekyll-decap-cms/README.md

 * A new repository in your GitHub account with the code
 * Full Continuous Deployment to Netlify's global CDN network
 * Control users and access with Netlify Identity
-* Manage content with Netlify CMS
+* Manage content with Decap CMS

 The email address associated with your Netlify account will receive an email inviting you as an Identity user - click Accept in the email to set your new password, then navigate to `/admin` on